 29. All claimants submit to the jurisdiction of the Permanent Court of Arbitration.

 30. All respondents are under the jurisdiction of the Permanent Court of Arbitration, as the countries where they personally reside, and/or the countries where the respondent companies or corporations are located, are all signatories to The Hague Convention.

 31. Within 30 days of the receipt of notice of arbitration, respondent(s) shall communicate to the claimant(s) and to the International Bureau a response to the notice of arbitration, which shall include:

 (a) The name and contact details of each respondent,

 (b) A response to the information set forth in the notice of arbitration, pursuant to article 3, paragraphs (c) to (g).

 Attorney in Pro Se and

 Representative for the Claimants

-After a long road of doing research, collecting and compiling evidence, documents and legal precedence, a matter entitled " Demand for Administrative Accounting and Fiduciary Responsibility" was filed with the PCA on September 29, 2015 on behalf of four SI investors.
+After a long road of doing research, collecting and compiling evidence, documents and legal precedence, a matter entitled " Demand for Administrative Accounting and Fiduciary Responsibility" was filed with the PCA on September 29, 2015 (see below) on behalf of four SI investors.
 The Respondents are Jungle Ventures, Limited dba SolidInvestment.com, Sam Colins,

 Schroder Asset Management, Permira Holdings, Dr. Juergen-Peter Graf, HSBC, Dr. Thomas Aumueller, Barclays, RBS, Lloyds, Dexia, Fraser A.R.
 Richards aka Lord Fraser Milverton, Simon J. Church aka Simon Richards, Dr. Roman Poseck, Handelsbanken, and the Federal Republic of Germany.
 Official ‘Notice of Arbitration’ (see below) was sent to all